arun-gupta/arun-gupta.github.io/index.md

 As an elected chair of the Cloud Native Computing Foundation (CNCF) Governing Board, Arun works with CNCF leadership and member companies to grow cloud native ecosystem.
 He has delivered technical talks in 45+ countries, authored multiple books, and is a Docker Captain, Java Champion, and Java User Group leader.
 He also founded the Devoxx4Kids chapter in the U.S. and continues to promote technology education among children.

 Arun holds two patents on using XML and XSL for an efficient generation of test reports.
-Arun is an avid runner, and is easily accessible at @arungupta on Twitter.
+Arun is an avid runner, and is easily accessible at <a href="https://twitter.com/arungupta">@arungupta</a> on Twitter or on <a rel="me" href="https://sfba.social/@arungupta">@arungupta@sfba.social</a> on Mastodon.

 ## Old